Malabar Branch Library

 The Malabar Branch was damaged in the 1987 Whittier Narrows earthquake and was closed.
 The branch was extensively renovated and reopened in 1992 with separate reading rooms for adults and children, a multipurpose room and a patron services room.

 In 1987, the Malabar Branch and several other branch libraries in Los Angeles were added to the National Register of Historic Places as part of a thematic group submission.
-The application noted that the branch libraries had been constructed in a variety of period revival styles to house the initial branch library system of the City of Los Angeles.
-With respect to the Malabar Branch, the application described the building as a one-story, brick structure designed in a revival style reminiscent of rural Latin America.
+The application noted that Malabar Branchis a one-story, brick structure designed in a revival style reminiscent of rural Latin America.

 The Malabar Branch is a Los Angeles Historic-Cultural Monument.